-IBI Group is also engaged in discussions with firms for acquisitions in international markets where IBI Group is currently active.
+IBI Group is engaged in discussions with other firms for acquisitions in international markets where IBI Group is currently active including China and India.

-Finally, IBI Group is in discussion with firms in Canada to complement certain functional skills and improve overall strength in areas where IBI Group is currently practicing.
+IBI Group is in discussion with firms in Canada to complement certain functional skills and improve overall strength in areas where IBI Group is currently practicing.